Delft Blue Pottery; The 10 Most Asked Questions & Answers

 You can find an overview of all genuine Delftware marks here.

-In this picture, you can see the marks of the remaining Delft Blue factory, De Porceleyne Fles.
+This picture shows the marks of the remaining Delft Blue factory, De Porceleyne Fles.
 The little bottle is a reference to its name.

-6. How To Tell If Delft Blue Pottery is Antique?
+6. How To Tell If Delft Blue Pottery Is Antique?

 Delft Blue can easily be distinguished from Chinese porcelain because Chinese porcelain is made from bright white clay.
-Small notches at the bottom of the item are another feature to recognize Delft Blue because its production process caused these notches.
+Small notches at the bottom of the piece are another feature to recognize Delft Blue because its production process caused these notches.

 7. Where Does Delft Blue Pottery Come From?